 First, you will add all of the dry ingredients to a large bowl, add the wet and whisk until a smooth batter forms.

+Divide the batter into the donut pan.
 Bake for 14 minutes until light, fluffy and they are a light golden color.

 Mix the cinnamon sugar in a small bowl and coat one side of the donuts.